Tadashi Nakamura (filmmaker): Education

 Nakamura graduated with a bachelor's degree in Asian-American studies from the University of California, Los Angeles (UCLA) in 2003.
 He received his MFA in Social Documentation from the University of California, Santa Cruz (UCSC) in 2008.

 Career

 Nakamura's films focus on the Japanese American experience.
 Three of his films, Yellow Brotherhood, Pilgrimage, and A Song for Ourselves, form a documentary trilogy about Asian Americans and the importance of community.
-His films are frequently shown at film festivals, where they have won numerous awards.

 His 2013 film, Jake Shimabukuro: Life on Four Strings, is a full-length documentary about Jake Shimabukuro, a Japanese American ukulele virtuoso and composer from Hawaii.
 The film won the 2013 Gotham Audience Award for Independent Films.

 Personal life

 Nakamura is a fourth generation Japanese American, born and raised in Los Angeles.
-His father, Robert A. Nakamura, is also a filmmaker and is sometimes referred to as "the Godfather of Asian American media".
+His father, Robert A. Nakamura, was also a filmmaker and is sometimes referred to as "the Godfather of Asian American media".
 His mother is the author and filmmaker Karen L. Ishizuka.